D4rK7355608/com.d4rk.qrcodescanner.plus/README.md

 </details>

 ## 🛑 Disclaimer!
-- D4rK QR & Bar Code Scanner is ready for scanning any code you want.
+- D4rK QR & Bar Code Scanner Plus is ready for scanning any code you want.
 Is also made to fit your phone design!
 - Some music from our audios belong to their respective owners and principal voice is from Lidia Melinte.

 ## 💬 Feedback!